boa-dev/boa-dev.github.io/blog/boa-release-21/index.md

 ### Float16 support for TypedArrays, Dataview and Math built-ins

-Boa now supports `f16` types for the TypedArray, Dataview, and Math built-ins.
+This release adds support for `f16` types for the TypedArray, Dataview, and Math built-ins.

 ```javascript